enkidevs/curriculum/cpp/cpp-core/variables-and-data-types-cpp/creating-and-storing-variables-in-cpp.md

 double y = 10.0;
 ```

-To access the value of a variable, you can use the `std::cout <<` operator followed by your variable:
+To print the value of a variable, you can use the `std::cout <<` operator followed by your variable:
 ```cpp
 std::cout << x;
 // Outputs: 5